econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 `vpc.cfn.yaml`, whose resources can be re-used across multiple indexer deployments via [cross-stack references].

+Similarly, the VPC stack contains a single [EC2 Instance Connect Endpoint] that can be used to [connect to a bastion host] for an indexer deployment inside the VPC.
+This approach avoids [EC2 Instance Connect Endpoint quota] exhaustion.

 The VPC stack contains a [private and public subnet] for each [Availability Zone] (AZ), with each public subnet sharing a common [public internet route] inside a [custom route table].
 Per